-Cass Cities is a bold venture
+Cities at London Met is a bold venture

 The shaping of cities is a vast collaboration in which we can all participate, but not without some skill and determination, and some focus on what kind of good we are wanting.
 When people with nimble design minds push their way forward and find a strong role it is usually productive, and our places come out the richer for it.
-Cass Cities is a bold venture, led by Professor Mark Brearley, to help make that happen.
+Cities at London Met is a bold venture, led by Professor Mark Brearley, to help make that happen.

 So how could we not make all this more visible and start rolling a snowball, to somewhere high impact, and offer it all up to our city and the world?
-That is what we are doing now, with Cass Cities, and we are making it grow, excitedly rolling that snowball.
+That is what we are doing now, with Cities, and we are making it grow, excitedly rolling that snowball.

 Expect to hear strong things about London and about cities from us here.
 Expect to see us making it up as we go along, seizing opportunities, linking up, fanning flames, being entrepreneurial, nurturing and helping.
 Affecting as well as understanding, being part of it not just watching.
 Following our convictions and using our flair to help make the city better.